6.451.1 Policies, Authorities, Categories, and Approvals

 4. Because time-off is not annual leave, it cannot be transferred to another federal employee under the Voluntary Leave Transfer Program.

 5. Time-off balances will be forfeited if there is a balance at the time of separation.
-The 5 CFR Section 451.104 (f) states, "A Time-Off Award granted under this subpart shall not be converted to a cash payment under any circumstances."

 6. Time-off must be scheduled and taken within one year after the effective date of the award unless one of the exceptions in this paragraph applies.
-Time-off that is not taken within one year (26 pay periods) and not subject to one of the exceptions below, shall be forfeited and shall not be restored.
+Time-off that is not taken within one year (26 pay periods) and not subject to one of the exceptions below, will be forfeited and will not be restored.
 The second-level supervisor may grant a written exception prior to expiration in the following situations:

-1. If an employee is granted extended annual or sick leave or leave without pay that would prevent taking the time-off within one year;
+1. If an employee is granted extended annual or sick leave or leave without pay that would prevent taking the time-off within one year,

 Note: